 Whatever future world you enter into after you graduate, there’s a good chance it has already been eaten by software.
 In 2011, the software engineer and billionaire investor Marc Andreesen outlined why (in his opinion, figure 6.3) software is eating the world, in The Wall Street Journal (Andreessen 2011).

-Unfortunately, many people lack the digital skills required to take advantage of all the opportunities provided by software.
-Robert Sedgwick at Princeton University has, like many others, argued that Computer Science should be required of all undergraduate students.
+Unfortunately, many people lack the digital skills required to take advantage of all the opportunities provided by software and computing.
+Robert Sedgwick at Princeton University has, like many others, argued that Computer Science should be a required topic of study for all undergraduate students in University.
 (Sedgwick 2019) We’re not there yet because computing is a subject that has historically been siloed in Computer Science Departments, but this is changing as we’ll see in this chapter.
 It’s not that everyone should jump ship to Computer Science, but that:

 - Computing is too important to be left to Computer Scientists